Learn more about marijuana in New York

 Cardholders are prohibited from vaporizing (but not eating or drinking) marijuana products anywhere that may be defined as public.
 Here is a list of where a registered cardholder currently cannot vaporize:

 - The bus, subway, and any other public transportation, including the waiting area

 - Detention centers, care facilities, group homes, and medical centers for children and youth

 - On any college or university campus or property

 - In hospitals or healthcare facilities (with exceptions for residential care facilities)

 - In the zoo

-- Not within 100 feet of a public school entrance, exit, or any outdoor area unless you are within a residence.
+- Within 100 feet of a public school entrance, exit, or any outdoor area unless you are inside a residence.

 The consumption of any marijuana product in a motor vehicle is prohibited, even if the vehicle is on private roads, including any parking lot.

 The state also prohibits any consumption at a medical marijuana manufacturing or dispensing center.